LucasDelfino92/morrowindsharp/mw#.md

 - [**Glowing Flames**](https://www.nexusmods.com/morrowind/mods/46124) by PoodleSandwich
 Flames are now glow mapped and/or properly illuminated.
   - Install **Glowing Flames** only.
-  - Hide Glowing Flames - TrueLightsAndDarkness Tweaks.ESP.
+  - Hide *Glowing Flames - TrueLightsAndDarkness Tweaks.ESP*
 - [**Great Service**](https://www.nexusmods.com/morrowind/mods/47767) by Von Djangos
 Enables over 100 lines of voiced dialogue for shopkeepers that were shipped with the original game but never used.
 - [**Hidden Imperial Door Fix**](https://www.nexusmods.com/morrowind/mods/43528?) by Melchior Dahrk